ctu-mrs/mrs_gazebo_common_resources/src/sensor_and_model_plugins/README.md

 ### Description
 - Simulate rangefinder sensor in Gazebo
-- The original plugin has been extended to publish tranform message on topic `/tf_gazebo_static`.
+- The original plugin has been extended to publish transform message on topic `/tf_gazebo_static`.
 To make this transformation visible in ROS use our [Static transform republisher plugin](../world_plugins/README.md#static-transform-republisher-plugin) in your `world` definition.

 ### Usage